 So, well, I should have been more forthcoming about the contact that my office had with the whistleblower.

-He's just they're just never-ending lies.
+He's just never-ending lies.

 And this is what has now gone on for three years.

-And of course, he refuses, doesn't want to hand over the hearsay whistleblower, friend of all things Adam Schiff's office after demanding witnesses.
+And of course, he refuses, doesn't want to hand over the hearsay whistleblower, friend of all things, Adam Schiff's office after demanding witnesses.

-This was a hearsay whistleblower, because that would expose the contact that exists between the congenital liar's office and the whistleblower.
+This was a hearsay whistleblower because that would expose the contact that exists between the congenital liar's office and the whistleblower.

-You know, it's I will tell you, it's the third impeachment in history, and it's never mattered less to the American people because after three long years of lies, conspiracy theories, smears, besmirchment, character assassination, lying reporting, wrong reporting, misinformation, rage, psychotic hate.
+You know, it's, I will tell you, it's the third impeachment in history, and it's never mattered less to the American people because after three long years of lies, conspiracy theories, smears, besmirchment, character assassination, lying reporting, wrong reporting, misinformation, rage, psychotic hate, the American people have figured it all out, and that's why 278 days matters.

-And is is The president's base motivated?
+And is the president's base motivated?

 Oh, I think so.